autocar-logo

 Volkswagen Tayron R-Line ve Volkswagen Tiguan R-Line

-German carmaker Volkswagen recently revealed the India-spec Tayron, with bookings already underway.
-The new 7-seater SUV will sit above the Tiguan in VW’s line-up, becoming the brand’s flagship SUV in India upon its launch around March 2026.
-Volkswagen has chosen the R-Line trim for the Tayron as well.
+German carmaker Volkswagen has finally launched the India-spec Tayron R-Line, while customer bookings have already been underway.
+The new 7-seater SUV sits above the Tiguan in VW’s line-up, becoming the brand’s flagship SUV in India.
+Akin to the Tiguan, Volkswagen has chosen the top-spec R-Line trim for the Tayron as well.
 Having said that, let us now look at how these two stack up against each other on the grounds of their shared commonalities and also on aspects that set them apart.

 Volkswagen Tayron vs Tiguan: Exterior